EDUCATION EMPLOYEE WELL-BEING GRANT PROGRAM

 BLUEPRINT FOR EDUCATION EMPLOYEE WELL-BEING

-The Blueprint is a six-step guide to help grantees develop a new program from scratch or strengthen an existing program.
+OEA Choice Trust developed this six-step guide to help grantees develop a new program from scratch or strengthen an existing program.
 Each section of the Blueprint includes links to free, evidence-informed resources.

 FRAMEWORK OF PROVEN STRATEGIES AND BEST PRACTICES

 The Framework is a guide created to inform school employees about different strategies for SEW program success.
 Its purpose is to help guide education leaders, employees and stakeholders through their decision making process when planning employee health and well-being initiatives.